Hotel La Cheneviere

 More Chateaux to visit

-At the Manoir d'Argouges, a rare architectural complex in a mix of medieval and Renaissance styles, let yourself be swept away by the owner on a journey outside of time as you learn about the age-old legend of the Fairy of Argouges.
+At the Manoir d'Argouges, a rare architectural ensemble combining medieval and Renaissance styles, let the owner whisk you away on a journey through time to discover the ancient legend of the Fairy of Argouges.

-At the Manoir d'Argouges, a rare architectural complex in a mix of medieval and Renaissance styles, let yourself be swept away by the owner on a journey outside of time as you learn about the age-old legend of the Fairy of Argouges.
+At the Manoir d'Argouges, a rare architectural ensemble combining medieval and Renaissance styles, let the owner whisk you away on a journey through time to discover the ancient legend of the Fairy of Argouges.

 A few gardens